gjbex/Fortran-MOOC/docs/pointers.md

 implemented conveniently.
 1. Find the element before the one you want to remove.
 1. Get the value of `next` of the element you want to remove.
-1. Asign that value to the `next` member of the element before the one you want to remove.
+1. Assign that value to the `next` member of the element before the one you want to remove.

 This is illustrated graphically below.